ElmarDott/TP-CM/README.md

 **Homepage:** [together-platform.org](https://together-platform.com)
+The GitHub Code Reposity contains just a backup branch of releases from https://git.elmar-dott.com.
 This repository includes all necessary files to build and compile artifacts of the project together platform (TP).

 ## Getting Started